In this blog post, you will learn about 10 ways to adopt a zero waste lifestyle.

 If you need new pieces, consider getting them second-hand or from a sustainable clothing brand.

-Mend your clothes when they get worn out, or find a way to upcycle or recycle them.
+Mend your clothes to make them last longer, or find a way to upcycle or recycle them.

 I have an entire article about why you should quit fast fashion and how you can do that, so definitely check it out!